 Earlier today, I had the opportunity to sit in on a few English classes at the high school.
 The book (it’s called “The Gateway to English”) for students in the class is filled with chapters entitled “Women and Power,” “Citizenship,” “International organizations,” etc. Today’s class in particular was on “Internet Addiction,” a concept that would’ve been (and maybe to some degree still is) completely foreign to Moroccans just three or four years ago.
 To watch these students raise their hands and answer questions about the internet (in English) was fascinating for me, and as I glanced through the book, I couldn’t help but think about the education students are receiving across North Africa, across the Middle East.
 How much of it is this, well, Western-centric?
 How much of it fosters a spirit of capitalist ideals and democratic procedures?
 And if it is Western-centric, does that have anything to do with why youth, using the internet, suddenly began to rise up and declare that they be allowed to enjoy certain freedoms?
 Moreover, is the Internet a “liberal arts” experience?

-In the American classroom, critical thinking skills are valued above almost anything else.
+In the American classroom, critical thinking skills are valued above almost anything else or one would hope they are.
 A liberal arts culture teaches you to how to think, not what to think.
 It gives you the tools to approach any situation rather than telling you what to believe about individual circumstances.
 Why?
 Because critical thinking is really the art of asking tough questions, and very often, asking those tough questions means challenging authority.
 The end goal of critical thinking, after all, is to foster change to better oneself or better our world.
 Why else ask tough questions?

 And at the heart of that ideal is what it means to be an American.
 The American spirit is rebellious.
 It boycotts and pickets.
 It’s suspicious of authority, any authority.
 It celebrates the freedom to ask those tough questions, even the freedom to ask dumb questions.
 And that’s all embedded into everyday ABCs, 123s of the American education system.
 We were raised to think that way, raised to question authority.